Dr. Ben Morgan

 Research

-I am a Research Fellow in the Elementary Particle Physics group at Warwick.
+I am a Senior Research Fellow in the Elementary Particle Physics group at Warwick.

-My doctorate was on direct searches for particle dark matter, and I maintain an interest in this field with the publication of a number of papers on the phenomenology of detectors with directional sensitivity.
+My doctorate was on direct searches for particle dark matter, where I published a number of papers on the phenomenology of detectors with directional sensitivity.

 Teaching